 Province/territory Data limitation Manitoba In 2019, there was an increase of RPNs reporting Manitoba as their Location of Employment .
-According to the College of Registered Psychiatric Nurses of Manitoba (CRPNM), this is due to an influx of new graduates, internationally educated nurses and interprovincial relocation.
+According to the CRPNM, this is due to an influx of new graduates, internationally educated nurses and interprovincial relocation.
 In 2020, the number of RPNs who submitted not employed and seeking employment in nursing for Employment Status decreased.
 According to the CRPNM, this is due to the implementation of a new database that requires all RPNs to report place of employment; therefore, not employed RPNs are excluded.
 Please use caution when interpreting this data.
 In 2020 and 2021, the number of RPNs who submitted administration for Area of Responsibility decreased.
-According to the CRPNM, this is due to a decrease in hiring for administration position by the government.
+According to the CRPNM, this is due to a decrease in hiring for administration positions by the government.
 Please use caution when interpreting this data.
 In 2021, the RPN supply in Manitoba increased by 7.6%, which may be attributable to communication regarding pending changes to legislation and regulation that will discontinue the Non-Practising register.
 Those who might have otherwise renewed or moved to the Non-Practising register (for parental leave, etc.) are staying on the Practising register.
 The increase may also be related to a small number of RPNs who returned to practice during the pandemic, according to the CRPNM.
+Saskatchewan RPNAS identified a fluctuation between 2015 and 2016 in the proportion of registrants reporting their Place of Work as nursing home/long-term care facility and general hospital .
+This is a result of a reclassification of several nursing homes/long-term care facilities to general hospitals by the province in 2016.
+In 2017 and 2018, Employment Status data was not available from RPNAS; as such, all RPNs employed in Saskatchewan were coded as employed - status unknown .